 Planning for and having a child are life-changing events that should focus families’ attention on health.
 While the health system importantly concentrates on mothers and babies, how well does the health system cater for men’s health needs at this time?
 And what can be done to improve men’s involvement?

-Healthy Male are conducting two national surveys to help answer these questions and many more about men’s health needs and experiences on their journey to fatherhood.
+Healthy Male conducted two national surveys to help answer these questions and many more about men’s health needs and experiences on their journey to fatherhood.

 Men – have your say!

 This survey was for men who had fathered or tried to father a child in the last five years.
 The questions asked about men’s experiences of the health system, whether their health needs were discussed and/or addressed and whether they felt supported on their journeys to fatherhood.

 This survey was for health professionals from general practice, fertility support, midwifery, obstetrics and gynaecology services.
 The questions explored current practice, systems and processes for engaging men and the barriers and enablers to creating a truly father-inclusive health system.

 Why Plus Paternal is needed

 We know that the health of fathers can influence the health of their children.
 We also know that the transition to fatherhood can be a time of stress that can lead to postnatal depression in men, with up to 1 in 10 men experiencing this.
 However, for a range of reasons, addressing men’s health needs as they become fathers is often overlooked.

 The reproductive health system includes health support from pre-conception through pregnancy and into the post-natal period.
 Although the system focusses on mothers and babies, it provides many opportunities to engage men and support their health needs and their transition to fatherhood.
 This includes discussions with men about:

 - Risk factors that could impact on the health of their children